 The School of Theatre & Dance offers a comprehensive program of both practical and theoretical courses for undergraduate and graduate students whose interests center in various aspects of educational and professional theatre and/or dance.

-As a center for the training of future theatre artists the School of Theatre and Dance is committed to introducing a diversity of theatrical traditions and cultures to students.
+As a center for the training of future theatre artists the School of Theatre & Dance is committed to introducing a diversity of theatrical traditions and cultures to students.

 Graduates of the theatre program are prominent in professional theatre throughout the nation, with positions of leadership in theatre, television, film and theatre education.
 Majors graduating from the dance program move into a variety of dance-related areas including performance, choreography, musical theatre work and teaching in public schools, private studios and community centers.